 This is a hard question to answer, as they are all so different.

-Bikesafe, ran by the Police is meant as an introduction into advanced riding from the best riders there are.
-It involves a one time fee usually around the £50 mark but varies from area to area.
+Bikesafe, ran by the Police is meant as an introduction to advanced riding from the best riders there are.
+It involves a one-time fee usually around the £50 mark but varies from area to area.

 Being run by the Police it teaches beginner tips and tricks with both a classroom and practical on-road assessment with a Police rider, with feedback on how to improve.

 IAM Roadasmart review